 Zimbabwe: University exams in July were disrupted by a rise in cases.
-A level and O level exams in June 2021 were cancelled; students will sit them in the November exam session.
-Results for the November 2020 exams, which were held later than usual, were released in April.
+A level and O level exams in June 2021 were cancelled; students sat them in the November exam session.

 Bahrain: Schools reopened in mid-March but online learning is also being offered.
 The University of Bahrain is teaching online, except for practical subjects that require use of labs and technical equipment.

 Iran: The Konkur (university entrance exam) was held in June.

 Israel: Schools reopened for the new academic year on 1st September.

 Jordan: Schools and universities have been able to teach in-person since the beginning of September.

 Kuwait: In-person teaching resumed at the end of September / beginning of October.